Anagastes/check-if-email-exists/README.md

 Check if an email address exists before sending the email.
 Uses Telnet.

+I have created this fork from https://github.com/reacherhq/check-if-email-exists because it is completely sufficient and simple for my areas of application, according to the KISS principle ;).

 ## Why?

 Many online services (https://hunter.io, http://verify-email.org, http://email-checker.net) offer this service for a paid fee.
 Here is an open-source alternative to those tools.